Introduction

 Sputtering deposition is a highly versatile PVD method that involves ejecting material from a target (or “sputter target“) through bombardment with energetic particles, usually ions, which then deposit onto a substrate to form a thin film.
 This method can be adapted to deposit a wide range of materials, including metals, ceramics, and plastics.

 Process Description: In sputtering, a target material is placed in a vacuum chamber opposite the substrate.
-Ions generated in the plasma within the chamber are accelerated towards the target with enough energy to dislodge atoms.
+Ions generated in the plasma (often of an inert gas like Argon) within the chamber are accelerated towards the target with enough energy to dislodge atoms through momentum transfer.
 These atoms then travel through the vacuum and coat the substrate, forming a thin film.
 The process can be controlled to tailor film thickness and composition very precisely.

 Varieties of Sputtering: